Close

 Standard Processing Times

-Short-stay tourist and business visas: 15 calendar days for standard processing.
+Short-stay tourist and business visas: 15 calendar days for standard processing, measured from receipt of an admissible application per Article 23 of the EU Visa Code.
 In exceptional cases, processing can extend up to 45 calendar days, particularly during peak summer months of July and August when application volumes are highest.
-Student visas: 4-8 weeks once complete documentation is submitted.
+Student visas: 4–8 weeks once complete documentation is submitted.
 Work permits: up to 90 days maximum processing period.

 Visa Costs & Fee Structure